peterpme/peterpme.github.io/content/blog/installing-home-assistant-supervisored-on-ubuntu.md

 date: 2020-07-31T03:39:01.591Z
 ---

 Have you recently tried installing Home Assistant on a new Ubuntu box?
-The installation docs are *totally* different and the thing that you're looking for is nowhere to be seen.
+The installation docs are different and the thing that you're looking for is nowhere to be seen.
 Finally, you find the Docker installation and run the appropriate scripts only to realize the "Supervisor" sidebar went missing.

-If you've been scrambling to figure out wtf happened, this article is for you.
+If you've been scratching your head to figure out what happened, this (slightly salty) article is for you.

 ## What Happened?